 Brenden Morrow Dallas Stars

-DALLAS -- Brenden Morrow will be inducted into the Dallas Stars Hall of Fame on Sunday.
+DALLAS -- Brenden Morrow was inducted into the Dallas Stars Hall of Fame on Saturday.

 The 45-year-old forward was selected in the first round (No. 25) by the Stars at the 1997 NHL Draft.
 He played 13 of his 16 seasons with Dallas, scoring 243 of his 265 career goals and 528 of his 575 points with the Stars before later playing for the Pittsburgh Penguins, St. Louis Blues, and Tampa Bay Lightning.